 Application Deadline and Volunteering Timeline

-All students interested in becoming a volunteer will need to fill out an application by the appropriate deadline listed in the table below.
+We welcome applications from undergraduate and graduate students, as well as non-students.
+All applications will be reviewed by a committee but not all will be matched with a volunteer opportunity due to changes in project needs from year to year.
+Anyone interested in becoming a volunteer will need to fill out an application by the appropriate deadline listed in the table below.
 Volunteer appointments are available for the fall and spring semesters, and in the summer.
-While students can be considered for a volunteer position lasting for one semester, most projects are best suited for a student who can volunteer for the whole year.
+While candidates can be considered for a volunteer position lasting for one semester, most projects are best suited for individuals who can volunteer for the whole year.

 Volunteering Session Volunteer Timeline Applications Open Application Deadline